fadumasaidcodes/Full-stack_project-Crud_book/README.md

 ## project description
 ```
-This is a Node.js application that uses the Koa web framework to handle HTTP requests and responses.
+* This is a Node.js application.
+* It uses the Koa web framework to handle HTTP requests and responses.
-It also uses several third-party modules, including bcrypt, koa-session, koa-router,
+* It uses several third-party modules, including:
-koa-static, koa-hbs-renderer, koa-bodyparser, and sqlite3.
+- bcrypt
+- koa-session
+- koa-router
+- koa-static
+- koa-hbs-renderer
+- koa-bodyparser
+- sqlite3

-The application creates an HTTP server that listens on port 8080.
+- The application creates an HTTP server that listens on port 8080.
-When the server receives an HTTP request, it uses the Koa router to match the request to a handler function.
+- When the server receives an HTTP request, it uses the Koa router to match the request to a handler function.
-The handler function interacts with a SQLite
-database to perform CRUD operations on a books table.
+- The handler function interacts with a SQLite database to perform CRUD operations on a books table.
 ```
 The application has several routes, including: